TimHyatt707/todoapp-take-home/README.md

 # FOR DEVELOPERS:

-  1. CLONE REPO AT
+  1. CLONE REPO

-  2. RUN "npm install"
+  2. RUN "npm install" from terminal

-  3. RUN "npm run start"
+  3. RUN "npm run start" from terminal